-Warren Buffett’s Berkshire Hathaway is by far the business worlds dearest empire.
+Warren Buffett’s Berkshire Hathaway is among the business worlds dearest empires.
 What’s trailing the popularity?

 The other mystery to Berkshire’s triumph, all the same, is in its embodied genes.
 Buffett and Munger have configured the business on compatible, self-sufficient channels.
 From the varieties of people they enrol as directors to their collective culture, Berkshire has assembled a blueprint for accomplishment.

-Here are 5 techniques to grow your business like Warren Buffett, grounded on Berkshire Hathaway’s “Code of Business Conduct and Ethics” as written by the Sage of Omaha himself.
+Here are five techniques to grow your business like Warren Buffett, grounded on Berkshire Hathaway’s “Code of Business Conduct and Ethics” as written by the Sage of Omaha himself.

 1. Accept your imperfections

 They additionally accept that this approach negatively impacts their fiscal functioning from time to time.
-Yet they keep practicing it, because they would rather contain that imperfection than get wind and cast aside their companies year in and year out.
+Yet they keep practising it because they would preferably contain that imperfection than get wind and cast aside their companies year in and year out.
 Do you have practices or approaches that keep having impacts on your fiscal functioning?
 If yes, what do you earn from it, and how can you improve it?

 2. Stick to what you understand

-Directors of outstanding businesses are able to genuinely understand their industry, the competitive scene and what the buyers want.
+Directors of leading businesses can genuinely understand their industry, the competitive scene, and what the buyers want.

 3. Work with people who are not merely in it for the money